litestar-org/litestar/docs/usage/7-middleware/3-builtin-middlewares/2-allowed-hosts-middleware.md

 Another common security mechanism is to require that each incoming request has a "HOST" header, and then to restrict hosts to a specific set of domains - what's called "allowed hosts".
-To enable this middleware simply pass a list of trusted hosts to the Starlite constructor:
+To enable this middleware simply pass a list of trusted hosts to the [Starlite constructor][starlite.app.Starlite]:

 ```python
 from starlite import Starlite